-I think there are some valuable lessons to learn from the Shiny Object Syndrome.
+I think there are some valuable lessons everyone can learn from the Shiny Object Syndrome.

 # 1: Building a profitable business of any type is not easy to do.

 Most businesses fail!
-Statistics vary by source, but it’s common for 8 out of 10 businesses to close down within their first five years.
-The home business Industry has similar statistics.
+Statistics vary by source, but it’s common for 9 out of 10 businesses to close down within their first ten years.
+The home-based business industry has similar statistics.
 Most businesses that do make it big take several YEARS to become successful.